-To be competitive for funding, applicants must propose to conduct research that delivers against the above objective and those of the Research Data Infrastructure Initiative.
+To be competitive for funding, applicants must propose to conduct research that delivers against the above objective/s and those of the Initiative.
 Applicants are encouraged to propose novel and/or innovative research and describe how the outcomes of the research will be translated into health benefits for Australians.